Nondv/nondv.github.io/_posts/2025-06-01-common-lisp-is-a-dumpster.md

 They're pretty good functions and I use them all the time (because I prefer working only with lists).
 However I do find them a bit funny and somewhat low-tech haha

+**Update:** it was pointed out that I should've mentioned =first=, =second=, etc. It's nice to have those although personally I find it incredibly annoying that they only work with lists even though they have such generic names.

 # Outro